Hawaii Travel Requirements

 - The pre-test is one part of a multi-layered screening process that includes arrival temperature checks, completion of the State Travel and Health form, and secondary screening for those with symptoms or temperatures of 100.4 degrees or higher.

 Maui mandates a new Contact Tracing app requirement for all travelers

-- Effective January 19, 2021, a mandatory contact tracing requirement goes into effect for all travelers from both the mainland and interisland to Maui.
+- A mandatory contact tracing requirement is now in effect for all travelers from both the mainland and interisland to Maui.

-- All travelers to Maui, beginning January 19th, must download the AlohaSafe Alert App on their mobile phone before departing for Maui.
-Failure to do so will result in a mandatory 10-day quarantine period.
+- All travelers to Maui must now download the AlohaSafe Alert App on their mobile phone before departing for Maui.

 - See our Hawaii Travel Restrictions page and the Maui Special Notice section for additional information.

 Effective March 26, 2020, and until further notice Hawaii Governor David Ige is mandating all visitors arriving in the Hawaiian Islands to self-quarantine for 10 days.
 This means all passengers traveling to Hawaii (visitors and returning residents) must self-quarantine for 10 days following arrival.

 - The new online Safe Travels application is now mandatory for all travelers.
 The application can be found by clicking here.

 - For more information, see our updated section about the new Safe Travels program.